Bisons-Programming-Team/Training-LinearDS/README.md

 ## Where to find everything

+### Presentation slides
+`presentation/`
+* The pptx version has the animations, the pdf version does not.
+If you don't have Microsoft Powerpoint, you should be able to open the pptx file with Google Slides to see the animations.

 ### Linked list vs. dynamic array (vector/ArrayList) comparison
 C++:
 * If you're using Visual Studio (2019 or newer) you can open `linkedList/CppLL/BPT_LL/BPT_LL.sln` with that app to easily run the code.